luizcavalcanti/nes-emulator/README.md

 - Basic mirroring for Cart PRG ROM and CPU RAM addresses
 - A functional CPU with some opcodes (implementing them as needed)

+Supported CPU Opcodes so far: 30 of 151

 ### What I'm working on right now?

-- Implementing memory management and interaction between CPU and a fake PPU
+- Creating an inspection GUI (javaFX) to understand what's happening in RAM and CPU (visually)
 - MORE OPCODES! (at least enough to run Balloon Fighter)

 ### Parking lot

+- Fake PPU
+- Interrupts
 - Check for CHR RAM/ROM presence
 - Proper logging
 - Proper memory inspection